emmalegend/fullstack-recipe-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.
 This activity related to a course on OpenClassrooms called: Go Full-Stack With Node.js, Express, and MongoDB!

-###### Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.